Official Compilation of Federal Legislation

+Federal laws only become legally binding when published in the Official Compilation, as opposed to the Systematic Compilation of Federal Legislation, which by itself does not confer force of law (art.
+8 PublA).

-It is issued in the three official languages of Switzerland: German, French and Italian.
+It is issued in the three official languages of Switzerland: German, French and Italian, and regulated by the Publications Act.
 All three language editions are equally valid.
 It is published by the Federal Chancellery of Switzerland in the form of weekly supplements to loose leaf binders.
 Since 1999, they have been also made available on the Internet in PDF format.

+Contents

+The Official Compendium of Federal Law publishes in principle all federal legislation: